-A full-scale test on a steel braced frame in the Structural Research Laboratory evaluates the seismic performance of chevron braced frames with beams that that are weaker than current code requirements.
+A full-scale test on a steel braced frame in the Large-Scale Structural Engineering Testing Laboratory evaluates the seismic performance of chevron braced frames with beams that that are weaker than current code requirements.

-Structural engineers at the University of Washington perform innovative research across a wide range of topics using experimental, numerical and analytical techniques.
-Current research projects are aimed at improving the resiliency of structures against earthquake, tsunami and wind hazards; creating more durable materials through the modeling, evaluation and design of reinforced concrete, prestressed concrete, steel, timber, and composite structures; improving the sustainability of structures and designs for rapidly constructed structures; enhanced structural systems for marine and aerospace environments; and developing computational mechanics tools for numerical modeling of complex physical phenomena.
-The diverse expertise of the structural engineering group at UW provides unique opportunities for graduate and undergraduate research.
+UW CEE structural engineers perform innovative research across a wide range of topics using experimental, numerical and analytical techniques.
+The diverse expertise of the structural engineering research group provides unique opportunities for research.
+Current research projects are aimed at improving the resiliency of structures against earthquake, tsunami and wind hazards; creating more durable materials; modeling, evaluation and design of reinforced concrete, prestressed concrete, steel, timber and composite structures; improving the sustainability of structures and designs for rapidly constructed structures; enhanced structural systems for marine and aerospace environments; and developing computational mechanics tools for numerical modeling of complex physical phenomena, including the structural behavior of turbine blades as they interact with the surrounding fluid media.
+Faculty are closely engaged with the professional engineering community and their research is consequently implemented in practice.

 The structural research laboratories provide capabilities for multi-scale experimental studies of component or system response to complex loading scenarios.
 Advanced computing capabilities enable the development of state-of-the-art models of seismic structural response, large-scale fluid-structure and soil-structure interactions, and complex computational mechanics, among other topics.

-Faculty involved: Paolo Calvi, Marc Eberhard, Dawn Lehman, Laura Lowes
+Faculty involved: Paolo Calvi, Marc Eberhard, Dawn Lehman, Laura Lowes, Travis Thonstad

 Faculty involved: Jeff Berman, Dawn Lehman, Charles Roeder

-Faculty involved: Jeff Berman, Paolo Calvi, Marc Eberhard, Dawn Lehman, Laura Lowes, Charles Roeder, John Stanton
+Faculty involved: Jeff Berman, Paolo Calvi, Marc Eberhard, Dawn Lehman, Laura Lowes, Charles Roeder, John Stanton, Travis Thonstad

-Faculty involved: Paolo Calvi, Marc Eberhard, Dawn Lehman, Charles Roeder, John Stanton
+Faculty involved: Paolo Calvi, Marc Eberhard, Dawn Lehman, Charles Roeder, John Stanton, Travis Thonstad

-Faculty involved: Laura Lowes, Peter MacKenzie, Gregory Miller, Michael Motley, Richard Wiebe
+Faculty involved: Laura Lowes, Peter Mackenzie-Helnwein, Gregory Miller, Michael Motley, Richard Wiebe

 Faculty involved: Richard Wiebe